OliverBuS/DLP-Server/README.md

 4. **Database**: Stores configuration, rules, and logs
 5. **API** (not shown in the provided code, but recommended): For configuration and reporting

-## Installation

-[Provide step-by-step installation instructions here, including dependencies]

-## Usage

-[Provide instructions on how to start and use the system, including any command-line arguments or configuration files]

 ## Configuration